-The Strategic Growth Council (SGC) administers the TCC Program in partnership with the California Department of Conservation (DOC).
-A \$115 million FY 2021-2022 budget appropriation from the General Fund supports Round 4 of the TCC Program, which will award two (2) types of grants:
+The California Strategic Growth Council (SGC) administers the TCC Program in partnership with the California Department of Conservation (DOC).
+A \$165 million FY 2022-2023 budget appropriation from the General Fund and an additional \$10 million from the FY 2021-2022 budget appropriation supports Round 5 of the TCC Program.
+A total of \$163.2 million will be available for three (3) types of grants: